Packaging Applications When Building With Team Build (XAML-based Builds)

-Octo.exe is a command line tool built on top of our REST API.
+The Octopus CLI is a command line tool built on top of our REST API.
 Its fairly easy to hook up into almost any process from a simple script.
-In the case of old XAML-based builds, we recommend user to include a call to
+In the case of old XAML-based builds, we recommend you include a call to

 - Create-Release to create a release in Octopus.

 - Deploy-Release to deploy the previously created release.